 These Fast Growing Climbing Plants are both Formidable and Beautiful

 Nothing provides comfort like a wall of climbing or trailing plants, offering coverage from the sun and providing fresh air to your living space.
-Not only that, but a 2014 article in Building and Environment found that climbing vegetation decreased surface temperatures of walls behind the plants.
+Not only that, but a 2014 article in Building and Environment found that climbing vegetation decreased the surface temperatures of walls behind the plants.
 It also lowered the air temperature around the plants.

 Top 5 Easy to Grow Climbing Plants

-- Devil’s Ivy: The popularity of devil’s ivy (also known as pothos) has skyrocketed in recent years.
+- Devil's Ivy: The popularity of devil's ivy (also known as pothos) has skyrocketed in recent years.
 It is no wonder because they are one of the most forgiving plants you can have.
 They like to dry out two inches down before being watered again.
-Also, they enjoy bright indirect light, so they can even be grown indoors unlike other climbing plants.
+Also, they enjoy bright indirect light, so they can even be grown indoors, unlike other climbing plants.

 - Jasmine: Jasmine is a staple in the climbing plant category.
-Low maintenance climbing plants with flowers waft aroma throughout the surrounding area.
-Jasmine usually has white flowers, but can produce other colors such as pink and yellow.
+Low-maintenance climbing plants with flowers waft aroma throughout the surrounding area.
+Jasmine usually has white flowers but can produce other colors, such as pink and yellow.
 Most jasmines are also evergreens, so they are weather hardy and very tolerant of different types of care.

 Can you Keep Climbing Plants in Pots?

 Climbing plants can grow to be super healthy in pots and containers.
-They get many of their nutrients from growing upward and spreading as much as possible.
+They get many nutrients from growing upward and spreading as much as possible.
 Some even grow aerial roots to retrieve water outside of the soil.

-If you decide to try your hand at these low maintenance climbing plants, we can pick the best pot for you.
+If you decide to try your hand at these low-maintenance climbing plants, we can pick the best pot for you.
 At Ten Thousand Pots, we have the largest selection of ceramic planters and yard art in Texas.
 We offer all different sizes and colors.
 Get a free consultation from our team today.
 You can reach us at (512) 584-8889 or learn more about the services we provide.
 Learn more about what we do here.